Quenty/NevermoreEngine/readme.md

 show up on ROBLOX studio version "0.
 135. 0.
 42435"
 ```

+Nevermore, when it loads, does two things.
+It creates an internal directory
+that is not archivable in `ReplicatedStorage` and it clones itself into
+ReplicatedStorage.
+Both of these are `Archivable` false.
+The reasons behind
+doing this is complicated, but mostly it guarantees Nevermore works in solo
+test mode and the server.

 ## Main Resources
 Main resouces are scripts in Modules that end in .Main or are not disabled.